sjdh02/sjdh02.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
-I'm Sam(uel J.) Hood, a Computer Science and Math student at LeTourneau University.
-I'm currently about halfway done with my BS, and am planning to go on to graduate school (MS and Ph.D) to further study Programming Language Theory, with a particular focus on type systems.
+I'm Sam, a Computer Science and Mathematics student at LeTourneau University.
+I'm currently about halfway done with my degrees, and am planning to go on to graduate school (MS and Ph.D) to further study Programming Language Theory, with a particular focus on type systems.